Titanium: Consumer and architectural

-Because of titanium's superior strength and light weight relative to other metals (steel, stainless steel, and aluminium), and because of recent advances in metalworking techniques, its use has become more widespread in the manufacture of firearms.
+Because of titanium's superior strength and light weight relative to other metals (steel, stainless steel, and aluminium), and because of advances in metalworking techniques, its use has become widespread in the manufacture of firearms.
 Primary uses include pistol frames and revolver cylinders.
-For the same reasons, it is used in the body of laptop computers (for example, in Apple's PowerBook line).
+For the same reasons, it is used in the body of some laptop computers (for example, in Apple's PowerBook G4) and phones (such as the iPhone 15 Pro).

-Some upmarket lightweight and corrosion-resistant tools, such as shovels, knife handles and flashlights, are made of titanium or titanium alloys.

 Jewelry

-Because of its durability, titanium has become more popular for designer jewelry (particularly, titanium rings).
-Its inertness makes it a good choice for those with allergies or those who will be wearing the jewelry in environments such as swimming pools.
-Titanium is also alloyed with gold to produce an alloy that can be marketed as 24-karat gold because the 1% of alloyed Ti is insufficient to require a lesser mark.
+Because of its durability, titanium is used in some designer jewelry, such as titanium rings.
+Its inertness makes it hypoallergenic and wearable in environments such as swimming pools.
+Titanium is also alloyed with gold to produce an alloy that can be marketed as 24-karat gold, because the 1% of alloyed Ti is insufficient to require a lesser mark.
 The resulting alloy is roughly the hardness of 14-karat gold and is more durable than pure 24-karat gold.

 Titanium's durability, light weight, and dent and corrosion resistance make it useful for watch cases.
 Some artists work with titanium to produce sculptures, decorative objects and furniture.
 Titanium may be anodized to vary the thickness of the surface oxide layer, causing optical interference fringes and a variety of bright colors.
-With this coloration and chemical inertness, titanium is a popular metal for body piercing.
+With its variable coloration and chemical inertness, titanium is a popular metal for body piercing.

 Titanium has a minor use in dedicated non-circulating coins and medals.
-In 1999, Gibraltar released the world's first titanium coin for the millennium celebration.
+In 1999, the world's first titanium coin was minted for Gibraltar's millennium celebration.
+Pobjoy Mint, the British mint that produced the coin, continued to manufacture anodized titanium coins until its closure in 2023.
 The Gold Coast Titans, an Australian rugby league team, award a medal of pure titanium to their player of the year.